 We continue to build on the successes of our first water sharing agreements, started in 2016.
 This includes the Lower Arkansas Water Management Association (LAWMA) project, which provides water for Colorado Springs municipal use in five of every 10 years, while farmers in the Las Animas and Lamar areas take additional water during the other five years.
 We also supported LAWMA's development of storage to help them manage the program and their supplies.

-A blog we published in 2022 provides more detail about our partnerships with farmers, as well as the Intergovernmental Agreement (IGA) we have with Bent County (approved in Oct.
-2022).
-Because we anticipate many water sharing agreements to occur in Bent County, Colo., we worked with county officials to streamline the water transfer process through an Intergovernmental Agreement, or IGA.
+Because we anticipate many water sharing agreements to occur in Bent County, Colo., we worked with county officials to streamline the water transfer process through an Intergovernmental Agreement, or IGA, which was approved in 2022.
 The terms of the IGA limit permanent dry-up of historically irrigated lands and provides economic and revegetation considerations for the county, while providing water for our customers.

 The Sustainable Water Plan's projects & programs